Offorensics/Wordlist-Generator/README.md

 ![wlgenerators output](img/totalvariations.png)

-On line 95 of the source code that can be found [here](https://github.com/Offorensics/wordlistcreator/blob/master/src/wlgenerator.py "here"), notice the comment about changing _clear_ to _cls_ if you are running a Windows machine.
+On line 95 of the source code that can be found [here](https://github.com/Offorensics/wordlistcreator/blob/master/src/wlgenerator.py "here"), notice the comment about changing _clear_ to _cls_ if you are running the program in a Windows machine.

-This is information package doesn't intend to dive in more details.
+This information package doesn't intend to dive in more details.
 If you are interested to know more about this program, please visit [Offorensic's article](http://offorensics.com/custom-wordlist-generator-with-python/ "Offorensic's article") about it.